Exploring the Trail

 Are there any major diversions on the route?

 There is a temporary diversion to allow housing development to take place at Skelton.
-The details for this are available here
+For more details please see: Temporary Diversion at Skelton.

 There is a short diversion due to coastal erosion on the approach to Robin Hood’s Bay from the east.
-Details for this are here
+For more details please see: Diversion at Robin Hood’s Bay

 The trail has also been diverted to bring users up to the Historic Lady Chapel near Osmotherley.
-The details for this are here.
+For more details please see: Diversion to Lady Chapel.

 Is there an Accommodation Guide for the Cleveland Way